 - Conducting market research

-- Generally assisting more senior members of the firm
+- Assisting more senior members of the firm

 Step 3: Consider additional certification and courses

-CCIM’s course offerings include a two-and-a-half-day crash course introduction to real estate development, a development workshop and a formal designation in commercial real estate that can take years to complete.
-Earning the CCIM pin requires courses in financial modeling, investments, market analysis and ethics, as well as a rigorous exam.
+Courses.
+CCIM’s course offerings include a two-and-a-half-day crash course introduction to real estate development, a development workshop, a comprehensive Development Specialty Track program and a formal designation in commercial real estate that can take years to complete.
+Earning the CCIM pin requires courses in financial modeling, investments, market analysis and ethics, as well as a rigorous comprehensive exam.

 The NAIOP offers online and in-person classes, including certificate programs in commercial real estate development and real estate finance.